 This Alabama permit test, with multiple choice questions, is intended to help you prepare for the Alabama written knowledge test that is required before you can get your driver’s license.
 Passing the DPS Alabama permit test is as easy as 1 2 3 using our online interactive Alabama practice permit test with high quality images.
 Study for this driver’s license practice test is completely free.

 Under the laws of Alabama, every person (with some exceptions) must be licensed to operate a motor vehicle upon public streets and roadways.
 The Alabama Department of Public Safety issues driver licenses.
 The fee for each knowledge test is $5.00, no checks accepted.
 This test contains questions on Alabama traffic laws, road signs, and rules of safe driving.
-If you have completed a defensive driving course, you may be able to save on your auto insurance premiums when buying new or used car either by financing, leasing or through bank car loan.
+If you have completed a defensive driving course, you may be able to save on your auto insurance premiums when buying a new or used car either by financing, leasing, or through a bank car loan.

 Alabama Permit Test: Be Prepared

 You just turned 15 years old and you live in Alabama.
 Guess what!
 You can apply for a restricted learner’s license.